Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 ###### *B.anthracis* FASTQ  reads, species distribution*
  ![B. anthracis](/results/kracken/anthracis-control/anthracis.png "B. anthracis")

+ These results somewhat mirror another [example](http://nickloman.github.io/2015/02/11/metagenomics-best-hit-analysis-caveat-emptor/) that shows that you dont always get back the species ID from the orgainism you started with.
+In this case, contamination and sequence error may play a part in Kraken not returning the original species identification.
+Another reason, is that with short reads, the sequence may map to a conserved part of the genome that can't be unambiguously placed at the species level but must be assigned to a lower taxonomic rank.

 ######  SRR1749070-0.25x *B. anthracis* control
  ![0.25x coverage](/results/kracken/anthracis-control/0.25x_.png "anthracis 0.25x coverage")